rhythmpattern/spine-flixel-hx/README.txt

    b.
 Built in collision detection.
    c.
 Lot's of haxeflixel samples and easy examples.

-3. Supports v4.0.xx spine files.
+3. Spine-hx Supports v4.0.xx spine files.
-   a.
-Additive blending works.
-   b.
-Clipping is not supported.
+4. I tested with v4.1 chibi examples from Spine and works well.